ktaylor63/southeast/site/content/wildlife/fishes/cape-fear-shiner.md

 ### 2007

-Chatham County established the Charter for the Chatham Conservation Partnership, which brought together more than 30 state, federal, and local government organizations, non-profits, universities, and private landowners to plan and implement natural resources conservation.
-The Service's facilitated information about the Cape Fear shiner’s needs, which led to the development of Chatham Park.
-We continued to provide technical assistance though the development phase.
+The Chatham Conservation Partnership (CCP) was established, bringing together more than 30 state, federal, and local government organizations, non-profits, universities, and private landowners to plan and implement natural resources conservation in Chatham County.
+The Service provides information about the Cape Fear Shiner's needs, which have been used for technical assistance as new projects come along, such as the development phase of Chatham Park.

 ### 2000 - 2006